JosefRichie13/PythonISSTrackerAPI/README.md

 # ISS Tracking App using FastAPI, Leaflet and Python

 This repo has the code for a ISS Tracking App.
+The ISS data is polled from https://wheretheiss.at/w/developer

 The below REST API endpoints are exposed